Using Kafka connectors

 Once pw.run()

-is called, the computation will be run forever until it got killed.
+is called, the computation will be run forever until it gets killed.

-If you need some reminder on Pathway operations, don't hesitate to take a look at our survival guide.
+If you need some reminder on Pathway operations, don't hesitate to take a look at our First-steps guide.

 script:

-Note that, depending on your version of Kafka, you may need to specify the API version to make this code works:
+Note that, depending on your version of Kafka, you may need to specify the API version to make this code work:

 api_version=(0,10,2)